Singapore Fire Safety Certificate Requirements For Building Owners

 Technical Inspection Of Fire Safety Systems For New Fire Certificate Applications

-A technical inspection of fire safety systems is a critical step in the fire certificate application process, as it helps to identify potential fire hazards and ensures that the building’s fire safety systems are functioning properly.
+A technical inspection of fire safety systems is a critical step in the fire certificate application process, as it helps to identify potential fire hazards and ensures that the building’s fire safety installations comply with the SCDF fire code and have been operationally tested.

 By conducting regular inspections, building owners and managers can help prevent fires and ensure the safety of occupants, which is especially important in high-risk environments such as restaurants and commercial kitchens.

-The inspection process typically involves a thorough examination of the building’s fire safety systems, including fire alarms, sprinkler systems, and emergency exits, as well as a review of the building’s fire safety plan and emergency procedures.
+The inspection process typically involves a thorough examination of the building’s fire safety systems, including fire alarms, sprinkler systems, and emergency exits, as well as a review of the building’s fire safety plans and emergency procedures submitted to SCDF for approval as part of the application process.

 Maintaining Fire Protection Systems Through Annual Building Inspections And Checks

-Maintaining fire protection systems is crucial to preventing fires and ensuring compliance with regulations.
+Maintaining fire protection systems is crucial to preventing fires and ensuring compliance with regulations, and a Fire Safety Certificate is valid for 12 months and must be renewed annually.

 Annual building inspections are the backbone of fire protection, providing a robust defense against the unpredictable nature of fire.